pollfish/docs/android-mopub-adapter.md

 ## 4.1.
 Add Pollfish aar library to your project

-Download Pollfish Android SDK or reference it through jCenter().
+Download Pollfish Android SDK or reference it through maven().

 **Download Pollfish Android SDK**